bmwcarit/ramses-composer-docs/complex_import/manual.md

 via right click on any node in the `Scene Graph` view.
 See the [details section on glTF import](#gltf-import-details) for more details.

-In this example, we will import all content from the `structure.gltf` file which was exported from Blender:
+In this example we will import all content from the `structure.gltf` file which was exported from Blender:

 ![](./docs/import_dialogue.png)